everpub/openscienceprize/proposal.md

 manage to sabotage the system.
 Changing cultures is a long term project.
 This project will create the tools needed to help with this change in culture.
+We aim to make the transition as effortless as possible by creating tools and advice that adds to existing workflows and works with existing solutions instead of replacing them.

 ## Impact